 A public-private partnership, or P3, is a partnership between governments and the private sector to build public infrastructure like roads, hospitals or schools, or to deliver services.

-The new Valley Line Southeast will be operational and accessible to the public as early as possible in 2021.
+The new Valley Line Southeast will be operational and accessible to the public in summer 2022.
 While TransEd has made progress across the entirety of the alignment, it has not been without unexpected challenges.
 For example, the previously reported unknown concrete mass in the North Saskatchewan River.
 As a result of these encounters, service commencement is trending late.

 The City of Edmonton and TransEd are currently working to accelerate works.
 TransEd and the City are working together to fulfill the project agreement, and are in active discussions to find solutions to improve the construction schedule